124938/learning-spark/README.md

 ## YARN (Yet Another Resource Navigator) - Recap
 * **Overview:**
+  * Hadoop YARN is designed to provide a generic and flexible framework to administer for computing resources in the Hadoop cluster
   * It follows master/slave architecture and comprises of following components:
     * Resource Manager : It is a _deamon process_ runs on master node (typically 1 OR 2)
     * Node Manager : It is a _deamon process_ runs on slave node (typically many)